LasEmil/goto-test.nvim/README.md

 # goto-test.nvim

-Go to test for your current file.
+Go to test for your current file or outer function.

+### Features
+- Search for a test file for an outer function under a cursor.
+- Search using [fd](https://github.com/sharkdp/fd) if LSP search fails.
+- Opens files in QuickFix list if there is more than one result.
+- Configurable search patterns.

 ### Requirements
 - [fd](https://github.com/sharkdp/fd)